 She went to the University of California to study civil engineering, and was the only girl in her class.
 While there she was mentored by Bernard Maybeck, an architect in the California Arts & Crafts Movement.
 He suggested that she might follow in his footsteps and continue her studies at the prestigious L’Ecole Nationale et Speciale des Beaux-Arts in Paris.
 At the time the school didn’t admit women, but Maybeck had heard rumours that they would soon be changing the rules.
 And so in 1896 Julia travelled to Paris to begin swatting for the entrance exams.

 A group of French female artists had been petitioning for the school to admit women, and in 1897 they capitulated and allowed women to take the entrance exams.
 Julia wasted no time and sat the paper, however the college would only accept the top 30 entrants, and on this occasion she placed 42nd.
 While this was still an amazing achievement, it was not good enough.
-Not to be discouraged Julia doubled down in her studies, gaining experience in local architect offices, and re-sat the entrance exam the following year.
+Not to be discouraged Julia doubled down with her studies, gaining experience in local architect offices, and re-sat the entrance exam the following year.
 This time she got into the top 30 but was still rejected after the school falsely lowered her marks; the real reason was that they “did not want to encourage young girls.”
 Annoyed, but not put off, Julia wrote in a letter home:

 “I’ll try again next time anyway even without any expectations, just to show ‘les jeunes filles’ are not discouraged.”